neonkore/Nunicode/README.md

 will be built with codepoints from Unicode's Basic Multilingual Plane only.

+Unicode standard describes (2.8 Unicode Allocation) BMP as:

+> The Basic Multilingual Plane (BMP, or Plane 0) contains the common-use
+> characters for all the modern scripts of the world as well as many
+> historical and rare characters.
+By far the majority of all Unicode
+> characters for almost all textual data can be found in the BMP.

 This roughly halves library size, but all transformations will account only for codepoints from range U+0000..U+FFFF.
 Please see [Roadmap to the BMP][] for further details on what codepoints are included.